 If you love traveling and want to explore the beautiful places of the United States, then these amazing destinations should be in your bucket list.
 Continue reading and you will know more about these places.

 Miami, the land of beaches and parties.
-The city is the site of powerful service industry (commerce, communications, entertainment, finance) that make it one of the richest metropolises in the world, wealth that translates into well-being and a lifestyle that few cities can surpass.
+The city is the site of the powerful service industry (commerce, communications, entertainment, finance) that make it one of the richest metropolises in the world, wealth that translates into well-being and a lifestyle that few cities can surpass.

 Its green areas are well cared for, as are its streets and beaches, which await tourists totally clean.
 Its fantastic, glamorous, and exclusive shops, shopping centers, and restaurants with all gastronomic genres are added.